LabRicecat/CatCaretaker/README.md

 ```

 ## urlrules.ccr
-This file is located in the [config directory]() and contains information on how to turn the user input like
+This file is located in the [config directory]() and contains information on how to turn the user input (like
-`username/repo@branch` into an URL to download from.
-It uses it's own markdown language.
+`username/repo@branch`) into an URL to download from.
+It uses it's own markup language.
 You define different `rules`, where each `rule` defines a `link` and some `placeholders`.
 Syntax example:
 ```